Skip to content

 Child

-Bert, Ernie or Oscar
+Bert, Ernie and Oscar

 • Bert, a white alpaca with a soft cream coat, standing in a sunlit Irish field.